-3. Allocation of Pool
+4. Allocation of Pool

-The American Gypsum Company President will be eligible for 20%-25% of the pool.
-The American Gypsum Company President will recommend the distribution of the remainder of the company pool.
-The participants in the plan and their percentage of the pool will be approved by the Eagle Materials CEO at the beginning of the fiscal year for which the bonus is being earned.
+The American President will be eligible for 20% - 25% of the pool which percentage shall be recommended by the Eagle CEO and shall be approved by the Committee.
+The American President will recommend the distribution of the remainder of the company pool.
+For each participant in the Plan, the maximum annual bonus award opportunity is represented by the percentage of the pool assigned to such participant.
+The participants in the Plan and their percentage of the pool will be approved by the Eagle CEO (except for the American President and his percentage which shall be approved by the Committee) at the beginning of the fiscal year for which the bonus is being earned.
 For example:

-Participant Participant % of Pool Available
+Participant % of Pool Available

-Company President 22%
+American President 22%

 Vice Presidents 34%

 Plant Managers 20%

 Other Participants (Directors, Superintendents) 24%

 Total 100%

-The American Gypsum Company President's bonus opportunity will be 50% objective goals and 50% discretionary as determined by Eagle Materials CEO taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
-All participants in the plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable objectives.
-The American Gypsum Company President will determine the objective and discretionary balance of bonus opportunities for the other participants in this program, subject to approval by the Eagle Materials CEO.
+The American President's bonus opportunity shall be 50% objective goals and 50% discretionary taking into consideration overall job performance and compliance with Eagle Policies and Code of Ethics.
+All participants in the Plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable objectives.
+The American President will determine the objective and discretionary balance of bonus opportunities for the other participants in this Plan, subject to approval by the Eagle CEO.

-4. Objective Criteria
+5. Objective Criteria